sailscastshq/docs.sailscasts.com/docs/slipway/content.md

 **Save & Deploy** then queues a deployment pinned to that commit SHA.
 A later push to the branch cannot change what that deployment builds.

-For applications without a writable repository source, Slipway can keep the local content source in sync, but durable repository history and exact Git revisions require a connected repository.
+For applications without a repository, Slipway writes the local pushed source tree.
+That is useful for editing and testing, but it is not durable Git history and can be replaced by a later source push.
+Exact revision pinning requires a writable connected GitHub repository.

+**Save & Deploy** first verifies that the app has a deployable source.
+It then queues a deployment with the commit SHA and branch returned by the successful content write.
+If source is unavailable, Content rejects the deploy action instead of pretending the save can be released.

 ::: tip Static content
 Applications that compile content at build time need **Save & Deploy** before